Our bicycles crunch over yellow oak leaves as we pedal beside the Seine River to Villequier.

 Ground crew members in support vans also shadow the groups, to help in case of a flat tire or offer a lift if you’re pooped.

 If you like your cycling easy, consider Scenic.
 Each Scenic river ship carries some 25 electric bikes.

 Complimentary for guest use, the custom-made bikes have seven “normal” gears for shifting manually plus eight levels of power assist.

 The e-bikes come with GPS touring devices, programmed with maps and points of interest along the way.

-On our Seine River cruise, we skipped the motor coach ride from Vernon to Giverny, signing out bikes to ride independently instead to Claude Monet’s house and gardens.
+On our French river cruise, we skipped the motor coach ride from Vernon to Giverny, signing out bikes to ride independently instead to Claude Monet’s house and gardens.

 Guided bike excursions